Someone took the cap off.

 The oceans are sinking under the Earth's mantle, but the process is so slow that we won't see the seas rise less due to climate change.

-At the current speed (or rather slowness), the study's researchers say, the oceans will dry up in 12 billion years.
+At the current speed (or it would be better to say slowness), they say researchers authors of the study, the oceans will dry up in 12 billion years.

-There is not much to worry, therefore: also because by that date the Sun will also have its beautiful problems.
+There is not much to worry about, therefore: also because for that date also the Sun will have its beautiful problems.